deadnme/Twitch-Emote-No-Restart/README.md

 1. Install a user script manager (see list above).

-2. Open the Tampermonkey/Violentmonkey Dashboard, drag & drop `twitch-emote-no-restart.user.js` into it, and click the **Install** button.
+2. Open the Tampermonkey/Violentmonkey Dashboard, search `twitch-emote-no-restart`, and click the **Install script** button.

 ---

 ## How to Use

 This script works automatically once installed.
-Just visit [twitch.tv](https://www.twitch.tv/) and open any chat with animated emotes.
+Just visit [twitch.tv](https://www.twitch.tv/) or hard-refresh your browser (ctrl + shift + R) and open any stream with animated emotes.

 No configuration is needed.
 The script: